Office: 3010 - Coleman Hall

 With research interests in translation studies, Romantic and Gothic literature, and the intersections between literature, philosophy, and science in the eighteenth and nineteenth centuries, C.C.
 Wharram is director of The Center for the Humanities at EIU.
-His most recent essay, on the intersections of humanism, translation, and the nonhuman, was published in Educational Theory in October 2014.
+His recent essays explore the intersections of biopolitics and medical history (in Transforming Contagion, Rutgers UP 2018), and humanism, translation, and the nonhuman (in Educational Theory in October 2014).
 He edited a special volume on “Teaching Romantic Translation(s)” for Romantic Circle Pedagogies (July 2014).

 B.A., McGill University (English, honours)